mciniselli/T5_Replication_Package/README.md

 - input_path is the folder that contains inputs.txt, targets.txt, predictions.txt files (respectively the input given to T5 model, the target you want T5 to predict and the prediction file)
 - score_path is the path to the file with the scores

-To evaluate the average length of the predictions for each class you can run:
+To evaluate the average length of the predictions for each confidence interval you can run:

 ```
 python3 score_analysis.py  --input_path <folder_with_input_files> --score_path <path_to_score_file> --length